MicrosoftDocs/azure-devops-yaml-schema/task-reference/delete-files-v1.md

 **`RemoveSourceFolder`** - **Remove SourceFolder**<br>
 Type: boolean.
 Default value: false.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Attempt to remove the source folder as well.
+Attempt to remove the source folder after attempting to remove `Contents`.
+If you want to remove the whole folder, set this to `true` and set `Contents` to `*`.
 <!-- :::editable-content-end::: -->

 :::moniker-end